 The contest was included as part of the law firm’s college scholarship program which this year awarded 10 scholarships to North Carolina students entering local colleges.
 Scholarship applications for the 2013-14 school year will be posted by the first of the coming year on the firm’s Web site at www.crumleyroberts.com.

 “Crumley Roberts is strongly committed to the communities we serve, and helping students afford to continue their education is just one of the ways we demonstrate that,” said Chris Roberts, president and CEO of the firm.
 “This contest was just a little something extra to help make college life a little brighter for somebody.”

 Roberts said the firm plans to continue to offer a makeover to one lucky North Carolina student as part of its scholarship program.
 To be notified when the contest opens for the next school year, interested students can visit the firm’s Facebook page and click the “like” button.

 Founded in 1989, Crumley Roberts, LLP, represents individuals with personal injury, workers' compensation and Social Security disability claims.
-The firm operates from 14 offices in North Carolina and South Carolina.
+The firm operates from 13 offices in North Carolina, South Carolina, Alabama, and Georgia.
 To learn more about the firm, or its community relations activities, visit our firm or stay connected on Twitter, Facebook or LinkedIn.Free Initial Consultation